umair-rao/Space-Travelers-Hub/README.md

 # 📖 Space-Travelers-Hub
  <a name="about-project"></a>

 This is a React WebApp with the real live data from the SpaceX API.
-The application will allow users to book rockets and join selected space missions.
+The application will allow users to book Rockets, Dragons and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>